 My advice would be to focus less on the windows, since you have two solid choices, and now turn to really looking at the local companies who are giving you the bids.
 Installation accounts for about half of the job in terms of how well the windows going to perform, how much air is going to get through, and how durable the windows are in the rough opening.
 You really want to make sure that whoever you use is going to do a thorough and proper installation and is going to back up their work with the labor warranty.

-Let me know what you end up deciding and how it works out!
+Let me know what you end up deciding and how it works out and thanks for checking out our Anlin Del Mar Windows Reviews page!